2025-2026 College Catalog

 High School Student- Dual Enrollment

 Students must be at least 15 years of age by the first day of the semester in which the student participates in Dual Enrollment.
-Certain programs, in particular health care professions and industrial technology areas, may be subject to stricter age requirements due to safety and/or regulatory considerations.
+Students may not enroll in more than 12 credit hours in a semester unless approved by the Dual Enrollment Manager.
+In addition, certain programs, in particular health care professions and industrial technology areas, may be subject to stricter age requirements due to safety and/or regulatory considerations.
 For all students under 18 years of age, parental consent is required.

 International Student